 Financial services technology Capital raising Investor relations & marketing

-Amy Nauiokas is Founder and President of Anthemis Group SA and Founder and CEO of Archer Gray, LLC a media production, financing and venture investment company.
+Amy Nauiokas is Founder and President of Anthemis and Founder and Chair of Archer Gray, a media production, financing and venture investment company.
 She is a visionary executive, venture capitalist and producer; a recognized leader in innovation, strategic management and results across a variety markets and industries.

 As a venture capitalist, Amy identifies and invests in early stage technology companies focused on the disruption of media, financial services and marketplaces.
 Her early investments include Zoopla, the UK’s leading property research website, Climate Corporation, which was acquired by Monsanto in October 2013 for $930m, and Simple, which was acquired by BBVA in February 2014 for $117m.